Building network automation solutions

 VXLAN is a simple data plane Ethernet-over-IP encapsulation scheme that enables us to tunnel Ethernet traffic across IP networks.
 It’s commonly used to implement overlay virtual networking in large-scale data center environments and private- and public clouds.

-VXLAN can be used without a control plane, and EVPN works with numerous data plane encapsulations including VXLAN and MPLS.
+VXLAN can be used without a control plane, and EVPN works with numerous data plane encapsulations, including VXLAN and MPLS.
 Running VXLAN with EVPN is just the most popular combination.

 What benefits does EVPN offer that might not be achieved when using a straight Ethernet underlay without additional VXLAN overlay?

-Traditional Ethernet solutions have two challenges: stability (due to spanning tree protocol challenges) and scalability (every switch has to see know about every MAC address in the network).
+Traditional Ethernet solutions have two challenges: stability (due to spanning tree protocol challenges) and scalability (every switch has to know about every MAC address in the network).

 VXLAN (but also VPLS, PBB, TRILL, SPB…) improves scalability - customer MAC addresses are not visible in the transport core.

-Compared to most other solutions VXLAN also improves network stability, as the core network uses well-tested IP transport and IP routing protocols.
+Compared to most other solutions, VXLAN also improves network stability, as the core network uses well-tested IP transport and IP routing protocols.

 What are the limitations and disadvantages of using VXLAN and EVPN?